Week 1: Pain, Foam Rolling & Isometrics

 While the leg extension machine is the easiest way to do knee isometrics, doing them at home with ankle weights (or anything appropriately weighted) can still work great.

 1. First get your weights.
-Sand filled ankle weights can be purchased from most sports stores and online, you will need ten pounds (5kg) per leg to get started.
-Alternatively, reusable fabric grocery bags with 3-4 cans of baked beans (or bottled water, etc) will work just fine.
+Sand filled ankle weights can be purchased from most sports stores and online (see the Osgood shop for a great adjustable option), you will need five pounds (2-3kg) per leg to get started.
+Alternatively, reusable fabric grocery bags with 2-3 cans of baked beans (or bottled water, etc) adding up to the same weight will work just fine.
 Be sure that the weight on each leg is equal and that the straps don’t cut into your shins or ankles.

 2. Find a stable seat or bench high enough that your weights will clear the ground and sit far enough back on the bench that the edge is just behind the knees.